rust-lang/rust/active/0000-trait-based-exception-handling.md

  * Consistency with the existing `try!()` macro.
 If the first clause is called `try`, then `try { }` and `try!()` would have essentially inverse meanings.

  * Language-level backwards compatibility when adding new keywords.
 I'm not sure how this could or should be handled.

+## Semantics for "upcasting"

+What should the contract for a `From`/`Into` `impl` be?
+Are these even the right `trait`s to use for this feature?

+Two obvious, minimal requirements are:

+ * It should be pure: no side effects, and no observation of side effects.
+(The result should depend *only* on the argument.)

+ * It should be total: no panics or other divergence, except perhaps in the case of resource exhaustion (OOM, stack overflow).

+The other requirements for an implicit conversion to be well-behaved in the context of this feature should be thought through with care.

+Some further thoughts and possibilities on this matter:

+ * It should be "like a coercion from subtype to supertype", as described earlier.
+The precise meaning of this is not obvious.

+ * A common condition on subtyping coercions is coherence: if you can compound-coerce to go from `A` to `Z` indirectly along multiple different paths, they should all have the same end result.

+ * It should be unambiguous, or preserve the meaning of the input: `impl From<u8> for u32` as `x as u32` feels right; as `(x as u32) * 12345` feels wrong, even though this is perfectly pure, total, and injective.
+What this means precisely in the general case is unclear.

+ * It should be lossless, or in other words, injective: it should map each observably-different element of the input type to observably-different elements of the output type.
+(Observably-different means that it is possible to write a program which behaves differently depending on which one it gets, modulo things that "shouldn't count" like observing execution time or resource usage.)

+ * The types converted between should the "same kind of thing": for instance, the *existing* `impl From<u32> for Ipv4Addr` is pretty suspect on this count.
+(This perhaps ties into the subtyping angle: `Ipv4Addr` is clearly not a supertype of `u32`.)

+## Forwards-compatibility

+If we later want to generalize this feature to other types such as `Option`, as described below, will we be able to do so while maintaining backwards-compatibility?

 # Drawbacks